Williams Racing: 2018–2019: Continued decline

-2020–present: Buyout and new management
+2020–2022: Team sale to Dorilton Capital and Capito era

 In the opening race of 2020, the 2020 Austrian Grand Prix, Latifi reached 11th place, just outside the points, whereas in qualifying Russell was only 0.15 seconds away from reaching Q2 (Russell retired in the race with a fuel pressure issue).
 In the wet qualifying for the next race, the Styrian Grand Prix, Russell succeeded in making it out of Q1, the first time a Williams driver had done so since the 2018 Brazilian Grand Prix, and, in the slippery conditions, qualified in 12th.
 Russell started the race in 11th, following the application of penalties for other drivers.

 At the 2020 Hungarian Grand Prix, both drivers made it out of Q1 for the first time since the 2018 Italian Grand Prix.
 It was Russell's second time getting out of Q1, and Latifi's first time getting out of Q1.

 On 21 August 2020, Williams was acquired by US investment group Dorilton Capital for €152 million.
 The amount includes settling the debt of the company and it will continue to run under the Williams name and keep its UK base.

 Despite being offered the chance to stay on as Team Principal, Claire Williams announced her departure from the team effective after the weekend of the 2020 Italian Grand Prix.
 Following this announcement, it will be the first time Williams F1 Team has not been under the leadership of the Williams family since its inception 43 years prior.
 Simon Roberts, who joined Williams from McLaren in May 2020, became the acting team principal of the team.
 In December 2020, Williams announced Jost Capito will be joining Williams as the new CEO, with Roberts becoming team principal and reporting to Capito.
+Williams failed to score a point in the 2020 season that had been disrupted and shortened by the COVID-19 pandemic, making it their first pointless season in 44 years.